Healthcare

 Healthcare allowance

-• You have an EU nationality, valid residence permit or work permit;
+• have an EU nationality, residence permit, or work permit

 VISITING YOUR GENERAL PRACTITIONER (HUISARTS)